 Tell us about your career so far and the essential turning points that got you where you are today.

-Roberta's conference at Technology for Marketing
+Your conference at Technology for Marketing and eCommerce Expo

 Favourite social media platform?

 LinkedIn.
 By miles.

 The tool you use the most on your laptop?

 ChatGPT (of course).

 What do you see in the future of marketing?
 How do you prepare for it?

 What are some marketing innovations you’re really excited about?